Shopify Store Sales Tax : A Beginner’s Guide

 Understanding Sales Tax Nexus

-When you set up your Shopify store, you are exited and waiting patiently for the orders to start streaming in.
+When you set up your Shopify store, you are excited and waiting patiently for the orders to start streaming in.
 But when they do, you quickly learn that there is a business concept to your Ecommerce store.

 You can’t escape it!